jhg/trophy-bot/PRIVACY.md

 Images are also stored to prevent automatic Discord removal which would break the purpose of having good thumbnails for trophies.
-Removing a trophy will also remove any data about it including the thumbnail from the servers without persistence.<br>
+Removing a trophy will also remove any data about it including the thumbnail from the servers without persistence.

-Awards and rewards are also stored to make the bot work properly, this means that some user IDs and role IDs are also saved.<br>
+Awards and rewards are also stored to make the bot work properly, this means that some user IDs and role IDs are also saved.

-Trophies are per-server, and the Server ID is saved to be linked to every content created with the bot.<br>
+Trophies are per-server, and the Server ID is saved to be linked to every content created with the bot.

 When the bot handles an exception, it sends info about the error, including the command itself, to the developer through Discord.